enesscakmak/enesscakmak/README.md

 ### <h1 align="center" dir="auto"> Welcome 👋, I'm Enes

-I'm a 23 years old 3rd year Computer Engineering student living in Istanbul.
-I love to learn new things and i think this profession just feeds this.
+I'm a 23-year-old 3rd-year Computer Engineering student living in Istanbul.
+I love to learn new things and I think this profession just feeds this.
 I also am curious about generative art.
-I am learning mainly Python for now but i am curious to try other things(resisting not to say everything).
+I'm working on my skills on frontend development and trying to improve everyday.
 You can contact me whenever you want, from wherever you want!

 ### <h2>💬 Socials